Posted: April 26th, 2010

 There are several techniques widely used to deal with this problem, however most of them rely on selections and adjustments that sometimes are not easy to execute.
 SCNR (the base algorithm used by this plug-in) is in my opinion one of the most reliable methods to deal with "green noise" and it works the same every time, without having to worry about anything, just click OK and you're done.

 The only process applied between the BEFORE and AFTER images below is the HLVG plugin with the Strong

 The following three examples are somewhat "extreme", and in fact a couple of them do include uncorrected gradients, that HLVG obviously does NOT correct (see section above), but hopefully they serve the purpose of showing the effect of applying HLVG over a "green polluted" image.

-To use HLVG you need a computer running Windows (tested on XP, Vista and Windows 7, both 32 and 64 bits) and Photoshop (tested on Photoshop 7, CS2, CS3, CS4 and CS5).
-HLVG will likely work under previous versions of Windows and Photoshop, and likely newer ones, but I haven't tested it.
+To use HLVG you need a computer running Windows (tested on XP, Vista, Windows 7 and 8.1, both 32 and 64 bits) and Photoshop (tested on Photoshop 7, CS2, CS3, CS4, CS5 and CC).
+HLVG will likely work under previous versions of Windows and Photoshop, and likely newer ones.
 If you successfully run HLVG in any of the not-tested versions of Windows and/or Photoshop, let me know

 Why not Mac? ...
 Short answer: because I don't have one, therefore I cannot compile and test the plug-in for the Mac.

 Downloading HLVG is easy, simply click one the links below: